-The Wolves manager praised Republic of Ireland internationals Kevin Doyle and Kevin Foley for their part in the narrow victory over The Robins
+Wolverhampton Wanderers boss Kenny Jackett has praised Kevin Doyle and Kevin Foley for their part in the 3-2 League One victory over Swindon Town.

 Doyle, who recently declared his desire to remain with the club despite being linked with a move away from Molineux, bagged his first goal of the season, while Foley also got his name on the scoresheet, scoring the winning goal late in the game.

 "Doyle's link-up play when we get the ball into him is key.
 Many of our good moves today did flow through him," Jackett told the Birmingham Mail.
 "Foley's had a tough start but took his goal very well.
 He brings a calmness and an experience to the team."